People are infected when they are bitten by an infected tick or come in contact with an infected louse.

 Antibiotics such as tetracycline, doxycycline, or erythromycin are usually effective.

-Within 2 hours after the first dose of the antibiotic, an uncomfortable reaction called Jarisch-Herxheimer reaction Jarisch-Herxheimer reaction Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It begins... read more may occur, causing sweating, shaking chills, fever, and a fall in blood pressure.
+Within 2 hours after the first dose of the antibiotic, an uncomfortable reaction called Jarisch-Herxheimer reaction Jarisch-Herxheimer reaction Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more may occur, causing sweating, shaking chills, fever, and a fall in blood pressure.
 To reduce the severity of this reaction, doctors may give people acetaminophen before and after the first dose of the antibiotic.
 This reaction is not an allergic reaction to the antibiotic.

 If people are dehydrated or have electrolyte imbalances because of vomiting, they are given fluids intravenously.
-Acetaminophen may relieve headaches, and prochlorperazine can relieve nausea and vomiting.
+Acetaminophen with oxycodone or hydrocodone may be given to relieve severe headaches, and prochlorperazine can relieve nausea and vomiting.

 Centers for Disease Control and Prevention (CDC): Relapsing Fever: Information about relapsing fever, including links about transmission and symptoms